 Expecting a refund?

 The IRS is stepping up efforts to combat identity theft and tax refund fraud.
 New, more aggressive filters that are intended to curtail fraudulent refunds may inadvertently delay some legitimate refund requests.
-In fact, beginning this year, a new law requires the IRS to hold refunds on all tax returns claiming the earned income tax credit or the refundable portion of the Child Tax Credit until at least February 15.1
+In fact, since last year’s tax filing season, the IRS has been required to hold refunds on all tax returns claiming the earned income tax credit or the refundable portion of the child tax credit until at least February 15.1

 Most filers, though, can expect a refund check to be issued within 21 days of the IRS receiving a return.